Shashank01k/codeIgniter/README.md

   Configure your database connection in app/Config/Database.php with your MySQL credentials.

-  Run the following commands to create necessary files and migrate the database:
+  Run the following commands to create the necessary files and migrate the database:

 # bash